Vidhya-bharathi-raj/project/README.md

 In this project, I utilized Power BI, a leading data visualization tool, to transform a CSV dataset into a compelling dashboard that provides clear insights.
 The project involved:

-### Data Integration and Visualization:
+### Data Integration and Metrics:
-Commenced with importing a comprehensive CSV dataset.
-Implemented card visuals for displaying key metrics such as customer count, phone service subscriptions, and total revenue.
+Imported a CSV dataset and used card visuals for key metrics like customer count, phone service subscriptions, and total revenue.
-### Demographic and Geographic Insights:
-Utilized clustered bar charts for demographic analysis, including customer demographics, preferred payment methods, and internet service types.
-Employed map visuals to illustrate the geographic distribution of customers.
-### Customer Lifecycle and Contract Analysis:
+### Customer Insights:
-Created funnel visuals to depict the customer journey from acquisition to churn.
-Analyzed contract types with a donut chart to highlight prevalent contracts.
+Analyzed demographics with bar charts, mapped geographic distribution, and employed funnel visuals for the customer journey.
+Contract types were examined using a donut chart.
-### In-Depth Churn Analysis:
+### Churn Analysis:
-Developed a tree map visual to provide a clear view of the primary reasons for customer churn, offering insights into customer needs and service gaps.
+Utilized a tree map to highlight the primary reasons for customer churn, providing valuable insights into areas for service improvement.

 This project showcased the analytical capabilities of Power BI and also emphasized the importance of visual storytelling in understanding customer behavior and driving business decisions.